breatfr/kindroid/README.md

 2. Open the app just installed and click on `How to Use` and follow instructions

-3. In Safari come on the script code page you want install:
+3. In Safari come on the script code page you want install and select `ALL` the code to finally copy it:
 	-  [Kindroid AI: Chat page new features](https://raw.githubusercontent.com/breatfr/kindroid/master/kindroid.ai_chat_page_new_features_v1.xx.user.js)
-	-  [Kindroid AI: Selfies page new features](https://raw.githubusercontent.com/breatfr/kindroid/master/kindroid.ai_selfies_page_new_features_v1.xx.user.js) and select `ALL` the code to finally copy it
+	-  [Kindroid AI: Selfies page new features](https://raw.githubusercontent.com/breatfr/kindroid/master/kindroid.ai_selfies_page_new_features_v1.xx.user.js)

 4. In Safari go to [Kindroid](https://kindroid.ai) website and click on `plugin` icon to finally click on `Makeover`